SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Used for cloud migration.
 Setup volume gateway stored mode to sync data to S3 and then switch over to cached mode because most of data is stored to S3.

+Storage Gateway-Cached volumes can support volumes of 1,024TB in size, whereas Gateway-stored volume supports volumes of 512 TB size

+Storage Gateway Hardware Appliance can be used when on prem virtualization is not possible.
+Buy it from amazon.com and set it up in your infrastructure

+Storage Gateway does not directly work with glacier or glacier deep archive.
+Lifecycle policies can be setup on the bucket instead

 ## RDS

 In occassions where database isn't supported by RDS, you can run a database on EC2.